askshreesen/Node-Web/README.md

-# Node-Web
+# Node-Web One-Click Setup

-This repository contains a **one-click setup script** for deploying a crypto node on a VPS with SSL.
-It installs Nginx, configures your node to run on a subdomain, obtains a Let's Encrypt certificate, and sets up firewall rules.
+This repository provides a **one-click setup script** to deploy your crypto node on a VPS with a secure HTTPS connection using your subdomain `gensen.safeinr.xyz`.
+The script installs and configures Nginx, sets up a reverse proxy for your node, obtains a free Let’s Encrypt SSL certificate, and configures firewall rules.

 ---

 ## Features

 - Automatic installation of Nginx and Certbot
-- Configure Nginx to proxy your node on localhost
+- Reverse proxy configuration for your node on `localhost:3443`
-- Obtain a free Let's Encrypt SSL certificate for your domain/subdomain
+- Obtain a free Let’s Encrypt SSL certificate for `gensen.safeinr.xyz`
-- Firewall configuration for HTTP, HTTPS, and your node port
+- Firewall configuration for HTTP (80), HTTPS (443), and node port (3443)
-- Easy to reuse and modify
+- Easy one-line execution via `curl` or `wget`

 ---